 I’m always buying cans of chipotles, but usually wind up favouring the thick sauce that surrounds the actual chilies.
 It’s amazing in dressings, sauces, braises, stews, pasta sauce, honestly anything that needs heat or a little something extra in terms of depth.
 At its heart, adobo is simply a marinade used for raw foods and has been widely adopted throughout Latin cuisine.
 Typical ingredients include paprika, vinegar, garlic, and oregano.
 Having a jar of this smoky goodness will definitely help transform some of your weekday staples.
 It mingles beautifully with the sweet and creamy squash in this chili.

-I topped ours with some basic cashew sour cream (similar recipe here), and made a mini batch of the corn muffins from Love & Lemons for this cozy dinner, and it was all just so cozy and great.
+I topped ours with some basic vegan sour cream, and made a mini batch of the corn muffins from Love & Lemons for this cozy dinner, and it was all just so cozy and great.
 Hope you all give this chili a try as part of your Fall festivities.
 Stay warm out there!

 Smoky Squash Chili with Quinoa, Pinto & Black Beans